dcao/babble/POPL23.md

 1. `babble` achieves better compression ratios than DreamCoder on the DreamCoder benchmarks, and it does so much faster than DreamCoder.
 (Figure 11)
-2. `babble` acheives better compression when given domain-specific equivalences.
+2. `babble` achieves better compression when given domain-specific equivalences.
 (Figure 11)
 3. `babble` can compress the larger CogSci benchmark suite as claimed in Table 2.

 # Installation